 To learn more about brushes, see this tutorial.

 Your assets are saved automatically in your Creative Cloud Libraries.
-You can choose an existing library to save individual assets to, or create a new library in the My Library menu.
+The Library you are currently working in and saving to is visible at the top of the screen in the Gallery view.
+To change the Library that you are working in, tap the Library name to reveal the My Library menu.
+You can choose an existing library to save individual assets to, or create a new library.

 You can manage your libraries, including sharing a library with another person, by logging in to your Creative Cloud account on a browser and selecting My Assets > Libraries.

-Now that you’ve built your arsenal of color themes, vector-based shapes, custom brushes, and Looks, you can start using them in final artwork in a desktop app or explore concepts further in other mobile apps.
-All you need to do is make sure you save your assets to a Creative Cloud library in Capture.
-From other supported apps, simply access your Creative Cloud Libraries, pick the one you saved your asset in, and select your asset.
+Now that you have built your arsenal of color themes, vector-based shapes, and custom brushes, you can start using them in final artwork in a desktop app or explore concepts further in other mobile apps.
+Ensure that you save your assets to a Creative Cloud Library in Capture.

 For the list of Adobe apps that support Capture assets, see Support for Capture assets in other Adobe apps.